LukensLab/Casp1Aldh1l1-scRNAseq/README.md

 # Casp1Aldh1l1-scRNAseq
-Raw data files and R code used for the analysis of hippocampal scRNAseq data from Casp1(fl/fl) Aldh1l1-CreERT2(+/-) mice and littermate controls
+R code and relevant files used for the analysis of hippocampal scRNAseq data from Casp1(fl/fl) Aldh1l1-CreERT2(+/-) mice and littermate controls
+The raw data from the sequencing run are too large to upload here and will be posted elsewhere.